vetromstat/vetromstat/README.md

 ### About me:
 - Master of computer science
-- Working as Machine learning engineer at large insurance company
+- Working as machine learning engineer at large insurance company

 📫 How to reach me: